rootdraws/district0x-Grant-Farms/README.md

 * The Artist builds skills for project management and execution.
 * The Artist builds a collector base, and involves them in a project goal larger than themselves.
 * The Artist switches their production focus from unfocused one-off NFTs, toward project focused, audience targeted, NFT Collections.
-* The Artist diversifis their token portfolio, and learns what it means to be an institutional investor, working on behalf of, other projects in the ecosystem that they deem to be worthy of support.
+* The Artist diversifys their token portfolio, and learns what it means to be an institutional investor, working on behalf of, other projects in the ecosystem that they deem to be worthy of support.
 * The Artist benefits from a pro-social Wash Trading, where their collections can actually be purchased by the leaders of the projects that they are serving.

 If a project has a budget for purchasing NFTs for liquidity rewards, or a budget for Marketing - [most of them do] - this use case fulfills both of those criterea, which means that it's an easy sell for the controller of the currency for that project, and a win for the artists who do public fundraising rounds, and get to announce increased sales and partnerships.